USBlabs/demo/docs/resources.md

-Here's a list of resources that you can use to learn more about the MEAN stack and other things we went over in USB Labs:
+This is a list of resources that we'll be updating as USB-Labs goes on with links to help you learn more about the MEAN stack, the technologies involved with it, and random other shit that we think are relevant.

 ## 1. AngularJS
 * [AngularJS Docs](https://docs.angularjs.org/api)